Mayowa-Dimeji/entra-auth-backend/README.md

 ## 🎯 Purpose

-This project is part of my effort to build a **production-level authentication flow** using technologies widely adopted by modern cloud-native systems, including those used by Perceptor.
+This project is part of my effort to build a **production-level authentication flow** using technologies widely adopted by modern cloud-native systems.
 The goal is to implement:

 - 🔒 Secure sign-up and sign-in flows
 - ✅ JWT validation from Entra ID
 - 🧠 Token-based access control
-- 📸 Optional biometric or pattern recognition integration (future)
 - 🚀 Scalable, serverless architecture ready for real-world use

 ---